robert/robert.github.com/_posts/2019-06-25-i-was-7-words-away-from-being-spear-phished.md

 I don't think that it was careless of me to click on the link in the phishing email.
 Browser 0-days that are exploited by a sub-domain of `cam.ac.uk` aren't in my personal threat model, and I think that this is sensible.
 Security always has to be balanced with pragmatism, and not everything can be GPG-signed by a web of trust that leads back to Bruce Schneier.
 My [Twitter DMs](https://twitter.com/RobJHeaton) are open for splenetic criticisms.

 Nonetheless, this episode has left me feeling incredibly uneasy.
-Even though my story ends safely, I still fell for a phishing attack hook, line, and sinker.
+Even though my story ends safely, I still fell for a phishing attack hook and line, if not sinker.
 It was blind chance that the attack vector was a 0-day for a piece of software that I don't use, rather than something more run-of-the-mill.
 After a few more back and forths I think I would have probably have enabled macros on any Microsoft Office documents that Gregory Harris sent me, and I might even have run code or binaries if he said it was part of someone's entry into the competition.
 As I mentioned I don't have any cryptocurrency to lose, but I sure do have money in my online banking accounts that I'd like to keep there.

 I don't have an exhaustive list of the morals of this story yet.
 I think the main one is that you should keep your guard up when communicating with internet people who you don't know, even if their email address and website domain look legit and their DKIM signatures check out.
-Also, remember that it's easy to overlook a large number of inconsistencies and oddities if you believe someone's underlying story.
+Also, remember that it's easy to overlook a large number of inconsistencies and oddities if you believe someone's underlying story, especially if this story makes you feel good.
 Now I think about it it's completely absurd that the *University of Cambridge* would ask me to judge *an economics competition*, and now I look back on Gregory Harris's email it is clearly not the work of someone skilled in online communication.
 But I wasn't thinking critically, and had been lulled into a false sense of security by that `@cam.ac.uk` email address.

 Oh, a final moral - think twice before you start humble-bragging (and brag-bragging) to far too many people that you've been asked to judge the Adam Smith Prize for Economics.